christian-bunn/crack-api/A2_response_to_criteria.md

 ### Cognito groups

-- **How are groups used to set permissions?:** TODO: this could be a potential implementation. to create cognito group. if apart of the admin group provide restart exit code -1 button.
+- **How are groups used to set permissions?:** 1 user "bunn" is assigned to specific Cognito groups, such as "admin", which define their access levels.
+The users JWT tokens are checked to grant or restrict access to protected routes and functionalities based on their assigned group.
 - **Video timestamp:**
 - **Relevant files:**
+    - /backend/cognito/jwt_middleware_verify.js
+    - /backend/server.js
-    -
+    - /frontend/http/script.js

 ### Core - DNS with Route53